-A 401k is an retirement plan that only an employer is allowed to offer.
-It allows their employees to save and invest for their retirement on a tax deferred basis - meaning you don't pay taxes right now until you actually start taking distributions from your retirement savings.
+A 401k is a retirement plan that only an employer is allowed to offer.
+It allows their employees to save and invest for their retirement on a tax-deferred basis - meaning you don't pay taxes right now until you actually start taking distributions from your retirement savings.
 These contributions are deducted from your salary, pre-tax.

 Similar to the 401k, the 403b is specific to employees of public schools, certain tax-exempt organizations, and certain ministers while the 457b is specific to governmental and certain non-governmental employers and their employees.

 Traditional IRA - Can be independent or employer-sponsored

 A traditional IRA is an individual retirement account that allows you to make contributions pre-tax income up to a specified amount each year.
 Come retirement, you will have to pay taxes on any withdrawals you make on the account.